wojciech-nurturecloud/postgres-mcp/README.md

 LLMs are invaluable for tasks that involve ambiguity, reasoning, or natural language.
 When compared to procedural code, however, they can be slow, expensive, non-deterministic, and sometimes produce unreliable results.
 In the case of database tuning, we have well established algorithms, developed over decades, that are proven to work.
-Postgres Pro lets you combine the best of both worlds by pairing LLMs with classical optimization algorithms and other procedural tools.
+Postgres MCP Pro lets you combine the best of both worlds by pairing LLMs with classical optimization algorithms and other procedural tools.

-*How do you test Postgres Pro?*
+*How do you test Postgres MCP Pro?*
-Testing is critical to ensuring that Postgres Pro is reliable and accurate.
+Testing is critical to ensuring that Postgres MCP Pro is reliable and accurate.
-We are building out a suite of AI-generated adversarial workloads designed to challenge Postgres Pro and ensure it performs under a broad variety of scenarios.
+We are building out a suite of AI-generated adversarial workloads designed to challenge Postgres MCP Pro and ensure it performs under a broad variety of scenarios.

 *What Postgres versions are supported?*
 Our testing presently focuses on Postgres 15, 16, and 17.